TypeFox/monaco-components/README.md

 ## Packages

-- Monaco Editor + Language Client: Wrapped [monaco-editor](https://github.com/microsoft/monaco-editor) with full basic language support and enhanced support via workers for special languages (e.g. TS, HTML) and the capability to switch in [monaco-languageclient](https://github.com/TypeFox/monaco-languageclient) to connect to a configurable languages server.
+- Monaco Editor + Language Client: Wrapped [monaco-editor](https://github.com/microsoft/monaco-editor) with full basic language support and enhanced support via workers for special languages (e.g. TS, HTML) and the capability to plug-in [monaco-languageclient](https://github.com/TypeFox/monaco-languageclient) to connect to a configurable languages server.
 - Monaco Editor Worker Support Package: Supplies all monaco-editor workers as module or classic workers + utility function to bind them to `MonacoEnvironment`

 ## Getting Started